Let’s start with the good news: 31% of compliance professionals believe that their organization is ethical all the time.

 Leaders, especially those with less developed programs, must start embracing the idea that there are strong business reasons for having a robust E&C program.

-These were some of the key findings in NAVEX Global’s inaugural Definitive Corporate Compliance Benchmark Report that will be released in an upcoming Master Class on Performance Drivers.
+These were some of the key findings in NAVEX Global’s inaugural Definitive Corporate Compliance Benchmark Report.
 The surveyed group, with representatives from a wide range of industries and more than 1,000 organizations, was asked about their approach to building, managing and optimizing an effective E&C program.

 The findings weren’t all doom and gloom – individuals from advanced maturity* compliance programs and programs viewed as strategic investments by leadership were significantly more likely to say their organizations were always ethical at 47 and 44% respectively.
 This tells us that organizations of all types have room for improvement.
 But more significantly it tells us that leaders, especially those with less developed programs, must start embracing the idea (and the research that backs it up) that there are strong business reasons for having a robust ethics and compliance program.

 Last fall, research from George Washington University based on NAVEX Global data examined the statistical relationship between internal reporting system usage (whistleblower hotlines) and business performance.
 The research, conducted by Professor Kyle Welch, showed that increased hotline usage leads to:

 - Greater profitability and workforce productivity as measured by Return on Assets (ROA)

 - Fewer material lawsuits brought against the company overall, and lower settlement costs if a lawsuit does occur

 - Fewer external whistleblower reports to regulatory agencies and other external authorities